 If you are reading this page, the situation has probably been weighing on you for a while.
 Some plain talk before we get into the options:

 You are not alone.
 Housing-cost stress is genuinely common in the military community, more than people talk about openly.
 The same things that strain civilian families (job loss, medical events, divorce, family emergencies) also strain military families.
-On top of that, the military life adds frequent moves into unfamiliar markets, BAH gaps in expensive areas, spouse-employment disruptions after PCS, and deployment-related financial complications.
-Many service members get into housing trouble through events that would have hit anyone.
+On top of that, military life adds frequent moves to unfamiliar markets, BAH gaps in expensive areas, spouse employment disruptions after PCS, and deployment-related financial complications.
+Many service members get into housing trouble due to events that would have affected anyone.

 You probably have more options than you think.
 Most service members assume foreclosure is inevitable once they fall behind.
 It is not.
 There are formal protections (SCRA, VA assistance), lender programs (modification, forbearance, repayment plans), and exit pathways (market sale, short sale, VA compromise sale, deed-in-lieu) that exist specifically because Congress, the VA, and the housing-finance system recognize that hardship happens.

 You probably have less time than you would like, but more time than you might fear.
-The foreclosure timeline varies by state and by lender, but for most situations, there is a window of weeks or months between missing payments and a foreclosure sale, not days.
+The foreclosure timeline varies by state and lender, but in most cases, there is a window of weeks or months between missed payments and a foreclosure sale, not days.
 The earlier you start the conversation, the more options you have.
 Even if you have already received a notice of default, options usually still exist.
+The pre-foreclosure help guide breaks down the timeline stage by stage.

 We do not judge.
 We have walked through these conversations many times.
 We do not gossip in your unit community.
 We do not contact your command.
 We do not lecture about how you should have done things differently.
-The first conversation is for understanding your situation and laying out your options, not for moralizing about how you got here.
+The first conversation is to understand your situation and lay out your options, not to moralize about how you got here.

 The triage framework

-When a military family is facing housing hardship, the decision tree most lenders and HUD-approved counselors use looks roughly like this.
+When a military family faces housing hardship, the decision tree that most lenders and HUD-approved counselors use looks roughly like this.
 We walk through it with you in the first conversation.

 Step 1: Can you realistically keep the home with modified payments?

-If your hardship is temporary (income gap that will resolve, medical situation that will stabilize, deployment that has a known end date), the cleanest outcome is often to keep the home with the lender's help.
+If your hardship is temporary (an income gap that will resolve, a medical situation that will stabilize, or a deployment with a known end date), the cleanest outcome is often to keep the home with the lender's help.
 This includes:

 - Forbearance: The lender pauses or reduces payments for a set period, with the missed amount made up later.
 Common during deployment-related cash-flow gaps or short-term income disruption.